trealla-prolog/trealla/docs/ARCHITECTURE.md

         +----------+---------+----------+---------+
 ```

-Where *tag* is TAG_LITERAL.
+Where *tag* is TAG_INTERNED.
 Where *arity* is always 0.
 Where *nbr_cells* is always 1.
 Where *val_off* is a byte-offset into the symbol table.

-Two literals will unify if their *val_off* is the same.
+Two interned cells will unify if their *val_off* is the same.
-A literal is always used for functor names.
+An interned cell is always used for functor names.

 Var